-The Support Division is under the command of Lieutenant Brett Carpenter.
+The Support Division is under the command of Lieutenant Wade Gilliam.
 The Support Division provides a number of operational support services via several individual sections.

 Evidence Section – The Evidence Section is responsible for the cataloging, handling and storing of every piece of property and evidence that comes into the custody of the Sheriff’s Office.
 This includes lost and found property; such as wallets, license plates, phones, etc. and physical evidence that was collected during investigations.
 The Evidence Section carefully tracks each individual piece of property so that it can be accessed immediately when needed and to ensure that it is released or destroyed when necessary.

 - FOIA – The Public Information Section handles and responds to all requests that are submitted under the Arkansas Freedom of Information Act.
 More information about your rights under this law can be found at the Arkansas Attorney General’s Office website here.